hasl-sensor/integration/README.md

 - tl2key: (optional) Your API key from Trafiklab for the Trafikläget 2 API

-- sensors: Dictionary key with all sensors created (each will be separate sensor and multiple can be created):
+- sensors: A list of all the sensors to be created.
+Theese can be of sensor_type 'dep' or 'tl2':

+   **- sensor_type: 'dep'**

+   - friendly_name: Used as display name

    - siteid: The ID of the bus stop or station you want to monitor.
 You can find the ID with some help from another API, **sl-platsuppslag**.
 In the example above, site 4244 is Mölnvik.
 (Console for the API can be found on https://www.trafiklab.se/api/sl-platsuppslag/konsol)

-   - friendly_name: Used as display name
+   - scan_interval: (optional) Number of minutes between updates, default 5, min 5 and max 60.

+   - sensor: (optional) Specify the name of a binary_sensor to determine if this sensor should be updated.
+If sensor is 'on', or if this option is not set, update will be done.

    - property: (optional) Which property to report as sensor state ['min'= minutes to departure (default), 'time'= next departure time, 'deviations'= number of active deviations, 'refresh'= if sensor is refreshing or not, 'updated'=when sensor data was last updated]